 An inclusive workplace is a place that welcomes, values, respects, and appreciates the differences and dissimilarities of employees.
 It is a place that increases the belongingness of a diverse workforce and provides equal opportunities to succeed.

-Inclusion in the workplace creates an environment where all backgrounds of employees are happily welcomed having different cultures, abilities, disabilities, skills, education, religion, status, etc. It does not judge them because just they are different.
+Inclusion in workplace creates an environment where all backgrounds of employees are happily welcomed having different cultures, abilities, disabilities, skills, education, religion, status, etc. It does not judge them because just they are different.
 Their differences are equally considered and their every contribution to the organization is appreciated.

 Diversity and inclusion (D&I) are commonly interchangeable words.
 Diversity means a representation of groups of people with uniqueness.
 And, inclusion means how well their uniqueness, presence, and contribution are valued and combined in the workplace.